Pluggable-Transports/Pluggable-Transports-website/_pages/how.md

 #### How this escalates

 Taken individually, this and the above techniques are not impossible for a dedicated user to circumvent, with some support from a host service.
-However, they are easily combined to become more challenging -- a host may not only block the OpenVPN port, but also block access to know VPN websites via DNS, and known VPN hosts via IP blocking.
+However, they are easily combined to become more challenging -- a host may not only block the OpenVPN port, but also block access to known VPN websites via DNS, and known VPN hosts via IP blocking.

 Some adversaries may be willing to accept some of the downsides, including steep [economic costs](https://www.brookings.edu/research/internet-shutdowns-cost-countries-2-4-billion-last-year/), and accept blocking large portions of the internet or shutting external communications down completely for limited periods of time.